-- UK Ethical Principles and Code of Conduct; - A01-005, UK HealthCare Code of Ethics; - AR 3:9, External Consulting, Other Outside Employment and Internal Overload Activity; - AR 7:2, Research Conflict of Interest and Financial Disclosure Policy; and - AR 7:9, Institutional Conflicts of Interest Involving Research

-All organizational units (e.g., administrative area, college, department, division, center, or office) are expected to maintain a strong internal control environment for the University as defined in the Business Procedures Manual.
+- GR I Declaration of Principles; - A01-005, UK HealthCare Code of Ethics; - AR 3:9, External Consulting, Other Outside Employment and Internal Overload Activity; - AR 7:2, Research Conflict of Interest and Financial Disclosure Policy; and - AR 7:9, Institutional Conflicts of Interest Involving Research for the University as defined in the Business Procedures Manual.
 (See BPM E-1-3, Fiscal Roles and Responsibilities, and E-1-4, Internal Control.)

+All organizational units (e.g., administrative area, college, department, division, center or office) are expected to maintain a strong internal control environment